Troy Gentry killed in helicopter crash

 Details of the crash are not yet known.

-Montgomery Gentry formed in 1999 and produced a number of country music hits like "My Town," and "Hell Yeah."
+Montgomery Gentry formed in 1999 and produced a number of country music hits, including "My Town," and "Hell Yeah."

-Recording artists Cheryl Crow, Josh Turner and Brad Paisley were among those who paid tribute to Gentry on social media following news of his death.
+Recording artists Sheryl Crow, Josh Turner and Brad Paisley were among those who paid tribute to Gentry on social media following news of his death.

 Montgomery Gentry have multiple Academy of Country Music and Country Music Association awards nominations to their name.
-They were also inducted into the Kentucky Music Hall of Fame in April 2015, according to their website.
+They were inducted into the Kentucky Music Hall of Fame in April 2015, according to their website.